bookiza/bookiza.old.docs/_posts/2018-07-26-structure.md

 Installed npm modules… :successfully.

 Publish new repo as marvindanig/test?
-(Y/n)
+(Y/n) // n to skip.

-// skip

 ```

+The project has the following structure:

 ```